JaytheSpazz/PipeHow/content/posts/pipeline-plaster.md

 ---
-title: "Building PowerShell modules in Azure DevOps with Plaster and gyPSum"
+title: "Building PowerShell Modules in Azure Pipelines"
 date: 2019-05-10T19:45:10+02:00
 summary: "You've heard of them, you've seen them, maybe you've created some before!
 Modules in PowerShell are created and used in different ways, let's take it to the next level using Azure, Pipelines, Plaster and gyPSum!"
-description: "Making PowerShell Modules using Azure DevOps, Pipelines, Plaster and gyPSum!"
+description: "Creating PowerShell Modules using Azure DevOps, Pipelines, Plaster and gyPSum!"
 keywords:
 - Blog
 - Azure